priyangkarghosh/spooket/README.md

-A space shooting game: implements a custom networking and physics solution.
 Programmed in java using the Eclipse IDE.
+Graphics are not drawn by me.